Enescigdem/SignLanguageRecognizer/README.md

 Additionally, while system is running,
 <br>
 * If "b" is pressed from keyboard, the binary segmented form of the frame is shown in the res window.
 * If "c" is pressed from keyboard, the segmented form of the frame is shown in the res window(it is also default).
+* If "h" is pressed from keyboard, the the extracted features using hog of the frame is shown in the res window.
 * If "s" is pressed from keyboard, the segmented form of the frame which is converted to grayscale is saved.